IMG_0416

 IMG_0416.MOV (June 24, 2015) - 26 views

-The video appears to show a woman playing a matching card game that teaches you “the basic of the potash stuff” according to the cameraman.
+The video appears to show a woman playing a matching card game that teaches you “the basics of the potash stuff” according to the cameraman.
 As the woman (who I assume is the cameraman’s supportive mother) flips two matching cards, she reads off the countries who produce the most potash.

 IMG_0416 (Feb 8, 2011) - 114 views

-Let’s end of a fun one.
+Let’s end on a fun one.
 The video shows a young man snorting powdered sugar and dealing with the consequences of it.
 Given his BU hoodie, Dunkin’ Donuts location, and ironic depiction of drug use, I gotta say this is a VERY Boston video.